ArthurYung/plugin-cli/README.md

 ### `npm build` or `yarn build`

-build your project with minification
+build your project with minification.

 ### `npm test` or `yarn test`

-running tests with jest
+Runs the jest test runner on your tests.

 # License